Kotti/kotti_navigation/README.rst

     kotti_navigation.navigation_widget.belowcontent = none
     kotti_navigation.navigation_widget.belowbodyend = none

-Or your could omit them altogether and they would default to none.
+Or you could omit them altogether and they would default to none.

 For a typical website that has a tree navigation display in the right slot, you would configure for only the right location, and leave the others set to